johnalison/WorkingPhilosophy/Lists.md

 - Brain-Machine Interface
 - Longevity
 - Ability to kill all of humanity (nukes / bio)
-- Genetic Reengineering
+- Genetic Re-engineering
 - Close to last generation that uses sex to reproduce
 - The precipice:
-  > Claim that we now posess the ability to destroy ourselves without the wisdom to avoid doing so.
+  > Claim that we now possess the ability to destroy ourselves without the wisdom to avoid doing so.
   > => high probability this will happen.
-  > If we can avoid total desctruction in next couple 100 years, we will have  the ability to "live forever"
+  > If we can avoid total destruction in next couple 100 years, we will have  the ability to "live forever"

 # Things where experts disagree